chbrown/scripts/README.md

 Not like xml gets pretty.
 It just gets pretti*er*.

+# prependbom

+Prepend the UTF-8 byte order marker (BOM) to the input.
+Uses `fileinput`, so STDIN and all files supplied as command line arguments will be streamed to STDOUT after the BOM byte sequence, `\xef\xbb\xbf`.

+    <flat.txt prependbom > flat.utf8

 # ptx

 Run `pdflatex` on the nearest `.tex` file, potentially specified by command line argument,